-Our staff provide vital services, such as SRC Caseworker Help (academic, Centrelink and tenancy advice), a secondhand bookshop and a FREE legal service.
+Our staff provide vital services, such as SRC Caseworker Help (academic, Centrelink and tenancy advice), and a FREE legal service.
 We also publish Honi Soit, the only weekly student newspaper in the country.

 SRC Caseworker Help: SRC caseworkers are professional and experienced staff who can assist undergraduate students at the University of Sydney with issues that affect them, by providing independent advice, advocacy and support.
 The service is FREE, independent and confidential.
 Helping with issues such as academic appeals, Centrelink queries, tenancy advice, work-related problems and much more.